diatomzone/diatomzone.github.io/ZZZNOTES.md

   - 2 ways to do nested arrays:
     - key/value pairs within a {} array, separated by commas (requres "" for commas and special characters)
     - key value pairs on their own lines (does not require "" for commas, but does for other characters like colon)
+  - but in the end, i used a normal [] array, first item = name, second item = text
+- when 3 periods are used in a YAML "" string and printed with a liquid variable, they don't turn into ellipses

 ## PROBLEMS
 - markdown newparagraphs are working but newlines not rendering properly, added newline_to_br to content fix https://stackoverflow.com/questions/52762454/jekyll-markdown-with-line-feed-is-not-rendered-in-html